Verified Labels

 Post-Incident

 Documentation of something that has already occurred.
-Indicates that a notable incident has happened.
-Usually includes mass graves, destruction of property, bodies found, videos of "martyrs" or injuries.
-Evidence of the alleged incident must be present in the content.
+It indicates that a notable incident has occurred.
+This usually includes mass graves, destruction of a property, bodies found, videos of "martyrs" or injuries, etc. Evidence of the alleged incident must be present in the content.

 Signs of recent incident